In-Season Hockey Training

 Performance is always #1 during the season.

-Do not train with the same type of intensity, frequency, and volume as you did in the offseason because if you do, you will not improve and your performance out on the ice will suffer.
+Do not train with the same type of intensity, frequency, and volume as you did in the offseason because if you do, you will not improve, and your performance out on the ice will suffer.

-A lot of hockey players don’t train during the season because they think it fatigues them too much, but this is only true if you are running a hockey training program not specifically designed for the demands of the in-season.
+Many hockey players don’t train during the season because they think it fatigues them too much.
+But this is only true if you are running a hockey training program not specifically designed for the demands of the in-season.
+A true in-season program carefully monitors fatigue and works extensively to ensure you have your best season ever.
+You want to leave the really grueling workouts and programs for the offseason.

-As a memory tool, I want you to think about the offseason and the in-season like progression vs. expression.
+As a memory tool, I want you to think about the off-season and the in-season, like progression vs. expression.

-Offseason = Progression in all hockey specific performance qualities.
+Off-Season = Progression in all hockey-specific performance qualities.

-In-season = Expression of all hockey specific performance qualities.
+In-Season = Expression of all hockey-specific performance qualities.

 In-Season Hockey Training Program Design